Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We proposed a new method to visualize activations of classification and semantic segmentation networks by stitching them with a GAN generator.
+We proposed a novel method to reconstruct activations of a feature extractor by stitching it with a GAN generator.
 We extensively evaluated our method and provided evidence that its accuracy is comparable to gradient descent methods while running about two orders of magnitude faster.

-We investigated how the accuracy of the reconstructions is affected when stitching into different layers of the GAN generator.
-Our results show that it is a good start to stitch into a layer that has the same number of samplings distance from the output of the GAN generator, as the layer we start from in the classification or segmentation network has from the input.
-For 4 out of 6 layers, this choice of target layer to stitch into provided the best results.
-Only for Layer2 and Layer3 of the ResNet50 network, it was better to stitch into one layer closer to the output of the StyleGAN2 generator.
+We also investigated how the accuracy of the reconstructions is affected when stitching into different layers of the GAN generator.
+Our results show that it is a good start to stitch into a layer that has the same number of samplings distance from the output of the GAN generator, as the layer we start from in the feature extractor has from the input.
+We observe that for most of the layers, the features learned by the feature extractor are compatible with the features learned by a GAN generator, even though the feature extractor and the GAN were trained completely unaware of each other.
+Only the deeper layers of a class conditional BigGAN are not compatible with a ResNet50.
+Further, we observe that the earlier layers of StyleGAN2 are more general, and the deeper layers become more specialized.

-For future work, it would be interesting to stitch the ResNet50 classifier trained on ImageNet with a GAN that has seen roughly the same variety of concepts.
-Also, a weakness of the method is that the GAN generator needs to understand the concepts of the classification or segmentation network.
+A weakness of the method is that the GAN generator needs to understand the concepts of the feature extractor.
 Otherwise, the reconstructed image is further away from the original input.
 This weakness might, however, be utilized for out-of-distribution (OOD) detection or uncertainty estimation.